levin-riegner/flutter-template/README.md

 Unit tests are located inside the `test` folder.
 They can be run using the command `flutter test` and are also executed on every commit by the CI using the Test Workflow.

-The project includes the [mocktail](https://pub.dev/packages/mocktail) library to create the required Mocks.
+The project includes the [mocktail](https://pub.dev/packages/mocktail) library to create the required Mocks and [bloc_test](https://pub.dev/packages/bloc_test) to test BLoCs.

 #### Integration tests